lfelipediniz/Kinesia/README.md

 Kinesia is a mobile-first fitness application that leverages smartphone hardware (accelerometers, gyroscopes) and artificial intelligence to analyze motion and provide real-time feedback during resistance exercises.
 Its goal is to help users train more safely and efficiently by automatically detecting posture deviations, identifying execution quality, and offering corrective suggestions — without the need for wearables or cameras.

-Built with React and deployed as a native app using Capacitor, Kinesia features a streamlined, black-and-white minimalist interface optimized for clarity and focus.
+Built with React and deployed as a native app using Capacitor, Kinesia features a streamlined.

 ## Requirements